clux/gu/README.md

 Gu is a streaming bot makers library that you can pipe your transports to and from.

-It has three main features:
+It has two main features:

 - regular expression handlers in a style similar to [hubot](https://github.com/github/hubot) (but without all those annoying environment variables and coffee-script..)
-- hot code reloading of specified files (without the bot having to leave the server)
 - streaming input and output allows for easy control, extensibility and transport-less testing of handlers

 ## Usage